mager19/baseTheme/README.md

 ### #Where import the Fonts?

-Go to functions.php and about 65 line, exactly in `FPSBase_scripts` functions replace:
+Go to functions.php and about 65 line, exactly in `baseThemeBase_scripts` functions replace:

     wp_enqueue_style('google-font', 'https://fonts.googleapis.com/css?family=Roboto+Condensed:400,700|Roboto:400,500,700');